CanberraGrammar/codecadets-2018/four.md

 ---

-### 4.1 | Progress with Git
+### 4.1 | Pushing forwards with Git

-Welcome back to another session in Git, quite possibly the most useful tool you'll learn with us.
+Welcome back to another session in Git, quite possibly the most useful real world tool you'll learn with us.

-If there are any concepts you don't remember, try going back over the content from [Week Three](three.md) before asking for help.
+If there are any Git concepts you don't remember, try looking over the content from [Week Three](three.md) before asking for help.
 By now you should be somewhat familiar with both navigating folders via Terminal and these useful git commands:

 | Command | Description |
 |---------|-------------|